Edward Norton Says Donald Trump’s Transition Delay Aimed At ‘Nixon-Style’ Deal To Concede: ‘Call. His. Bluff.’

 “Senator Obama’s history-making race for the White House has given our film a perfect framework to explore the pulse of the country at this vital moment in our history,” Norton said.

-Norton’s Friday morning remarks may spark conversations about celebrities participating in political conversations, something the actor sopke about previously.
+Norton’s Friday morning remarks may spark conversations about celebrities participating in political conversations, something the actor spoke about previously.
 In a 2016 interview with The Globe And Mail, he was asked about a statement made by fellow actor Mark Wahlberg, who’d stated that celebrities live in a bubble and should not talk about politics as a result.
 Norton agreed in part, saying people should possess the “humility to not comment glibly” and that having a platform sometimes encourages people to opine too casually.
 Still, Norton maintained that having a certain notoriety doesn’t preclude a person from having relevant and worthwhile opinions on other matters.

 “The fact of being well known for something doesn’t in any way automatically mean it’s impossible to have a serious grounding in another subject.
 America’s a place that subsists on civic participation, and I don’t think that people who have public profiles should step back from participation.”